damian1983/Oneplus6-or-6T-Nethunter-Kernel/README.md

 Feedback Contact: Telegram: https://t.me/nethunter666 Github https://github.com/johanlike/Oneplus6-or-6T-Nethunter-Kernel
-Kali linux QQ group: 891225998 (welcome all the way big 佬 萌 new into the group blowing water) I have conducted hundreds of tests on compiling this kernel.
+Kali linux QQ group: 891225998 (welcome all the way big 佬 萌 new into the group blowing water) I will update it from time to time, please give me a start I have conducted hundreds of tests on compiling this kernel.
 Please indicate the source if you need to reprint.